Allianz: Mexico

 Allianz Mexico started operations in 1987.

-Pakistan

-In Pakistan Allianz primarily operates through EFU Allianz Health Insurance Company Limited, a joint venture between Allianz and Eastern Federal Union.

 Philippines

 In 2003, Allianz AG began its operation in the Philippines under the joint venture partnership with Pioneer Life Incorporated which lasted for five years.

 Allianz returned its operations in the country in 2016 as a subsidiary group with an exclusive distribution partnership with the Philippine National Bank.
 They are currently operated under the name of Allianz - PNB Life Insurance Incorporated.

 Portugal

-In 2018 Allianz, via Allianz Capital Partners, acquired the largest subsidy-free Solar Project in Portugal.
+In 2018 Allianz, via Allianz Capital Partners, acquired the largest subsidy-free solar project in Portugal.

 Russia

 Allianz started operations in Russia in 1990, with the following acquisition of one of the largest Russian insurance companies ROSNO.
-In 2018, after the global acquisition of Euler Hermes, Allianz presence in Russian Federation was extended by its local Credit Insurance branch - Euler Hermes Russia.
-In June 2022, Allianz sold a 50.1 percent stake in its Russian operations to Interholding LLC.
+In 2018, after the global acquisition of Euler Hermes, Allianz presence in Russian Federation was extended by its local credit insurance branch – Euler Hermes Russia.
+In June 2022, in the wake of the Russian invasion of Ukraine Allianz sold a 50.1% stake in its Russian operations to Russian company Interholding LLC, while retaining a 49.9% stake there.
+This was widely criticized by international activists.